dCache/upgrade-gude-62/UPGRADE62.md

 ● └─dcache@poolmanagerDomain.service
 ```

-> NOTE: the log files are no longer created in */var/log/dcache* and have to be accessed with through system journal, like `journalctl -u dcache@coreDomain.service`
+> NOTE: by default, the log files are no longer created in */var/log/dcache* and have to be accessed with through system journal, like `journalctl -u dcache@coreDomain.service`.
+To (partially) restore logfile functinality check the `dcache.log.destination` option.

 To use the sysV-like `dcache [start|stop|status]` commands disable systemd for dCache by adding